lyngon/redgrease/docs/source/client.rst

 As a Redis Client
 ~~~~~~~~~~~~~~~~~

-This instantiation method is usuful if you are working with Redis from scratch and are not working on a legacy application that already has a bunch of Redis objects instantiated.
+This instantiation method is useful if you are working with Redis from scratch and are not working on a legacy application that already has a bunch of Redis objects instantiated.

 .. code-block::